DrDub/mldb/Building.md

 make test
 ```

+*N.B.* If the `git submodule update --init` fails, edit the .git/config and change url for the submodule to its https:// form (get it from github).

 To speed things up, consider using the `-j` option in `make` to leverage multiple cores.

 Build output lands in the `build` directory and there is no `make clean` target: you can just `rm -rf build`.
 You can speed up recompilation after deleting your `build` directory by using `ccache`, which can be installed with `apt-get install ccache`.
 You can then create a file at the top of the repo directory called `local.mk` with the following contents: